SamOBrienOlinger/PP4/README.md

       - https://en.wikipedia.org/wiki/Cockapoo
       - https://youtu.be/Fe-sa9mHcxI

-    - Instructions on how to construct form validation on the join-form.html page was taken from the Code Institute Love Running Project module.
+    - Instructions on how to construct form validation on the join-form.html page was based on the form found in the Code Institute Love Running Project module.

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media
+### **Media**

 - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site

 - Technologies used include:

      - Font-awesome ("Font Awesome 5 Brands")
      - @font-face / @import url('https://fonts.googleapis.com/css2?family=Lato:wght@300&family=Oswald&display=swap')